openbmc/openbmc/poky/documentation/ref-manual/variables.rst

    :term:`DEBIANNAME`
-      When the :ref:`debian <ref-classes-debian>` class is inherited, which is the default behavior, ``DEBIANNAME`` allows you to override the library name for an individual package.
+      When the :ref:`debian <ref-classes-debian>` class is inherited, which is the default behavior, :term:`DEBIANNAME` allows you to override the library name for an individual package.
 Overriding the library name in these cases is rare.
 You must use the package name as an override when you set this variable.
 Here is an example from the